mjfrigaard/katacoda-scenarios/format-shape-data/step1.md

 ## The R language (in brief)

 R is an object-oriented, functional programming scripting language.
-R is a free and open-source software (FOSS) with a massive global community of users and developers who have helped create and maintain tools for data manipulation, graphics, statistics, and machine learning.
+R is free and open-source software (FOSS) with a massive global community of users and developers who have helped create and maintain tools for data manipulation, graphics, statistics, and machine learning.

-Generally speaking, R is comprised of *functions*, *commands*, and *operators*.
+Generally speaking, the R language has *functions*, *commands*, and *operators*.

 *Functions* take `input`s and return `output`s:

 ```
-function(input) {
+function('input') {

     perform command(s) on 'input'

-    return 'output'
+    return output
 }
+output
 ```

 *Commands* are verbs we use to tell the R to do something.
 Unlike *functions*, *commands* don't always return an `output`.